Fashion Institute of Technology

-The Fashion Institute of Technology (FIT) is a public college in New York City.
-It is part of the State University of New York (SUNY) and focuses on art, business, design, mass communication, and technology connected to the fashion industry.
+The Fashion Institute of Technology (FIT) is a public college under the State University of New York, in New York City.
+It focuses on art, business, design, mass communication, and technology connected to the fashion industry.
 It was founded in 1944.

 Academics

-Seventeen majors are offered through the School of Art and Design, and ten through the Jay and Patty Baker School of Business and Technology leading to an A.A.S., B.F.A., or B.S.
-The School of Liberal Arts offers a B.S. in art history and museum professions and a B.S. in film and media.
-The School of Graduate Studies offers seven programs leading to a Master of Arts, Master of Fine Arts, or Master of Professional Studies.
+Seventeen majors are offered through the School of Art and Design, and ten through the Jay and Patty Baker School of Business and Technology leading to degrees of Associate of Applied Science, Bachelor of Fine Arts, or Bachelor of Science.
+The School of Liberal Arts offers a degree program of Bachelor of Science in art history and museum professions and a degree program of Bachelor of Science in film and media.
+The School of Graduate Studies offers seven programs leading to degrees of Master of Arts, Master of Fine Arts, or Master of Professional Studies.

 In addition to the degree programs, FIT offers a wide selection of non-credit courses through the Center for Professional Studies.
 One of the most popular programs is the "Sew Like a Pro" series, which teaches basic through advanced sewing skills.

 FIT is an accredited institutional member of the Middle States Association of Colleges and Schools, the National Association of Schools of Art and Design, and the Council for Interior Design Accreditation.
 FIT publishes research on store branding and store positioning.
 In 1967, FIT faculty and staff won the first higher education union contract in New York State.
+It is also a part of the Beta Theta Sigma chapter of Phi Theta Kappa, which has been active since 1999.